PoisotLab/ms_metaweb_perspectives/README.md

 establishing the interactions between these species is difficult.

-Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it iventories *potential* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
+Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories *potential* interactions between species for a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
 The metaweb is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.*